 The mobile-friendly algorithm update that Google launched on April 21st has caused a lot of commotion in the internet marketing world as many companies scramble to update their website in fear of losing search traffic.
 This update has been designed to reward mobile-friendly sites with higher rankings on mobile devices to help improve the search experience for users.

-If your site did not pass the mobile-friendly test and are concerned, here are some more facts about the update and the potential affects it might have on your search traffic.
+If your site did not pass the mobile-friendly test and are concerned, here are some more facts about the update and the potential effects it might have on your search traffic.

 1. The update affects only search rankings on mobile devices.
 So, the traffic coming from desktops and tablets will not be affected.